dpajak-synaptics/on-device-ai-assistant/README.md

 ### Prerequisites

-- Synaptics Astra SL1680 board with Astra OOBE image v1.2.
+- Synaptics Astra SL1680 board with Astra OOBE image v1.3
-- Internet connection for initial setup.
+- Internet connection for initial setup
-- USB sound device connected to ALSA device `1,0`.
+- USB speakerphone device connected (check it is recognized by using `aplay -l`)

 ### Steps